 While you may want to have your customers’ concerns addressed 24/7, if you’re still a small business, in many cases, this might not be doable.
-Of course, you’ve got to be realistic about the limitation of your business size and capability.
+Of course, you’ve got to be realistic about the limitations of your business size and capability.
 The key to doing this is setting your business hours.
 That way, your customers won’t end up disappointed when they make calls outside of your business hours and then no one picks up.

 A good way to compensate for these fixed business hours is to enable a chatbot system on your website or your social media accounts.
-That way, these chatbots can first answer their queries, in the meantime, outside your business hours.
+That way, these chatbots can first answer their queries, the meantime, outside your business hours.

 6. Identify Your Call Volume